katinalynn/collaboration-keyword/collaboration-keyword.md

 * **Equality.** As much as possible, we worked to include non-proprietary digital projects that ensure the broadest possible access, and that give fair credit to each collaborator.

-* **Student-centered.** While not all of the projects we feature are student-created, they all give special value to the importance of teaching and learning, and the role of the student in shaping their own educational experience.
+* **Student-Centered Ethos.** While not all of the projects we feature are student-created, they all give special value to the importance of teaching and learning, and the role of the student in shaping their own educational experience.

 * **Creativity.** We paid special attention to projects that try something new, beautiful, or risky, thereby sparking new insights and advancing a field.